osrn/lazy-ledger/README.md

 ## Version Info

 ### Release 0.2.0

-#### -next.2 config file
-**Changes**
-- **Breaking!** separated configuration from Solar app.json.
-Now app.json only defines whether the plugin is enabled and location of the configuration file.
-- config options remains the same.
-- config options are more strictly validated.

-#### -next.1 discord integration
-**Changes**
-- discord notifications
-    - when plugin boots
-    - when reward payments done
-    - for critical errors or warnings
-- replaced term `delegate` with `bp` whereever applicable

-#### -next.0 performance improvements and bug squash
-**Changes**
-- **Breaking!** moved sqlite database file location.
-See upgrade instructions below.
-- fixed plan payperiod out of bounds auto correction condition
-- fixed issue plan mincap creation when plan does not specify one
-- added new indexes to the sqlite database<sup>(*)</sup>
-- added version information to boot time log messages
-- increased block processing speed when blocks are being retrieved in real time (not catching a backlog) by utilizing the current information available from the blockRepository rather than replaying the transactions happened since last block forged on top of the state last saved in the local sqlite database
-- package `delay-5.0.0` replaced with `node:timers/promises`
-- cleanup obselete comments and dead code

-> <sup>(*)</sup> First time boot duration may be prolonged due to creation of new indexes after the upgrade

 **Before upgrading to this release**
 1. stop relay `pm2 stop solar-relay`
 1. backup your database `tar -cPzf ~/lazy-ledger.backup-$(date +%Y%m%d-%H%M%S).tar.gz ~/.local/share/solar-core/{mainnet|testnet}/lazy-ledger*`